-Cork is often overlooked as one of the top places to see in Ireland, with most tourists opting to stay around Dublin or heading West.
-While Cork city is known to be one of the most friendly cities in Ireland, if not the world, I believe the real hidden Ireland is to be found in the Cork countryside.
+Cork is often overlooked as a top destination in Ireland, with most tourists opting to stay around Dublin or heading west.
+While Cork City is known as one of the friendliest cities in Ireland, if not the world, the real hidden Ireland lies in the rolling green hills of the Cork countryside.

-Top Hidden Gems and Unique Things To Do in Cork
+Top Hidden Gems and Non-touristy Things to Do in Cork

-Look no further than this list of the best things to do in Cork for a guaranteed unique experience.
-They’re bound to make for some incredible holiday memories.
+If you’re not into touristy things to do, look no further than this list of unusual activities in Cork for a guaranteed unique experience.
+Ready to make unforgettable memories?
+Let’s dive in.

-The food is so good that it’s always busy and has a great and buzzing atmosphere.
-Their soups and sandwiches are delicious, so it’s a perfect spot for a good lunch.
-All the ingredients come directly from the market downstairs, which means the menu changes daily and the food is as fresh as one could possibly hope.
+The food is excellent, which is why it’s always busy and has a buzzing atmosphere.
+Their soups and sandwiches are delicious, making it a perfect spot for a good lunch.
+Their ingredients come from the market downstairs, so the menu changes daily and the food is as fresh as possible.

 This is one of the more unusual things to do in Cork.
-If you like to be spooked, then the Cork City Ghost Tour is perfect for you.
-During the one-hour walking tour, you’ll hear lots of spooky stories and also learn about Cork’s darker history — maybe you’ll even have a few frightful experiences.
-It’s a great interactive tour, especially perfect for families.
+If you like to be spooked, then this Cork ghost tour is perfect for you.
+During the 75-minute walking tour, you’ll hear lots of spooky stories and also learn about Cork’s darker history; you might even have a few frightful experiences.

 19. Taste O’Flynn’s Gourmet Sausages

-If you’re in Cork City and looking for a quick bite to eat, then I seriously recommend you go for a sausage at O’Flynn’s Gourmet Sausages on Winthrop Street.
-It has a charming little seating area upstairs.
+If you’re in Cork City and looking for a quick bite, then consider going for a sausage at O’Flynn’s Gourmet Sausages on Winthrop Street.
+Affectionately called “The Hatch”, the restaurant has a charming seating area upstairs to enjoy your meal.
+It opens every day from 10 am.

-18. See a Show at Triskel Arts Center
+18. See a Show at Triskel Arts Centre

-The venue often hosts various events and concerts, including the Cork Film Festival and lots of local bands and artists for music gigs.
-Make sure to research what’s going on before you go so you can get your hands on some tickets.
+The venue often hosts events and concerts, including the Cork Film Festival and performances by many local bands and artists.
+Make sure to check their calendar to see what’s going on before you go.
+This will help you book the best tickets that match your preferences.

-Tip: Looking for a fantastic place to stay in Clonakilty?
+Tip: Looking for a fantastic place to stay when you visit West Cork and Clonakilty?
 Check availability at The Dunmore House Hotel.

 16. Walk the Old Railway Line to Crosshaven

-The building of the walk — including digging the pathway, placement of benches at intervals, landscaping, and planting of flowers — was not done by the local council.
-It was carried out by two local men, Bill Condon and Eddie Cogan in 1996.
+The construction of the walking route (including digging the pathway, placing benches at intervals, landscaping, and planting flowers) was not undertaken by the local council.
+It was carried out by two local men, Bill Condon and Eddie Cogan, in 1996.

-The walk connects two of Cork’s villages and runs the length of the old railway line that used to connect Crosshaven with Cork City.
-It’s a picturesque way to spend an afternoon strolling through the bliss of the countryside.
+The Carrigaline – Crosshaven pathway connects two of Cork’s villages and runs the length of the old railway line that used to connect Crosshaven with Cork City.
+Taking a walk here is a picturesque way to spend an afternoon, strolling through the bliss of the lush countryside.

-Glengarriff is a special place, and nearby Garnish Island is by far one of the most unique places to visit in Cork.
-Situated in a protected part of Bantry Bay, the island has a micro-climate unlike anywhere else in Ireland.
+Glengarriff is a lovely town, and nearby Garnish Island is by far one of the most unique places to visit in Cork.
+Situated in a protected part of Bantry Bay, the island has a distinct microclimate compared with many other places in Ireland.

-Here you will find exotic plant life not normally found in the country.
-Plants flourish here due to the sheltered nature of the harbor and the effects of the warm gulf stream which passes by the island.
+You will find exotic plant life.
+Plants flourish here due to the sheltered nature of the harbor and the effects of the warm Gulf Stream, which passes by the island.

 On the ferry ride to the island, you will stop by the famous seal island, home to hundreds of friendly (and very loud) fur seals.
 You should also look out for rare birds, such as white-tailed sea eagles, and you might even spot some dolphins while you’re at it.

-Watch the video below to see my trip to Garnish Island with my mum — and a fun spa escape in nearby Glengarriff.
+Watch the video below to see a trip to Garnish Island and a fun spa escape in nearby Glengarriff.

 14. Try Out Night Kayaking in Lough Hyne

-One of the more unique activities to do, kayaking in the pitch dark in Lough Hyne is also one of the most fun things to do in Cork for couples.
+Kayaking in the dark in Lough Hyne is one of the more fun things to do in Cork for couples at night.

 You will set out before nightfall to let your eyes adjust gradually to the darkness.
 Once the sun has fully set, you will paddle your way through the lake, mesmerized by the bioluminescent plankton that glows in the water.